denzelrenner/LIFE4136-Group1-Rotation2/README.md

  5. Manually insert the positions of the domains into a txt file `g10577_tetraploid_domains.txt` so we have the exact coordinates of the different domains in the protein

-Note that domains and domain positions were introduced and adjusted based on information in these papers.
-However the final list of domain positions was not provided so only the final domain names are given.
+Note that domains were introduced and domain positions were adjusted based on information in these papers.
+The final list of domain positions was not provided so only the final domain names are given in a table below.
 (Papolu, P.K., Ramakrishnan, M., Mullasseri, S., Kalendar, R., Wei, Q., Zou, L.H., Ahmad, Z., Vinod, K.K., Yang, P. and Zhou, M., 2022.
 Retrotransposons: How the continuous evolutionary front shapes plant genomes for response to heat stress.
 Frontiers in plant science, 13, p.1064847.).
 (Peterson-Burch, B.D. and Voytas, D.F., 2002.
 Genes of the Pseudoviridae (Ty1/copia retrotransposons).
 Molecular biology and evolution, 19(11), pp.1832-1845.).
 (Systematic survey of plant LTR-retrotransposons elucidates phylogenetic relationships of their polyprotein domains and provides a reference for element classification).